 Springtime in Jackson Hole offers the chance to spot baby wildlife—especially in the national parks when the roads yawn open to cars.

-At the end of March, Grand Teton National Park opened the 14-mile stretch of Teton Park Road from Taggart Lake trailhead to Signal Mountain Lodge to non-motorized modes of transportation (think by foot, on bikes, etc.).
+At the end of March, Grand Teton National Park opens the 14-mile stretch of Teton Park Road from Taggart Lake trailhead to Signal Mountain Lodge to non-motorized modes of transportation (think by foot, on bikes, etc.).
 The park will open the majority of its roads to cars on May 1st.
-We have had a record snowfall in Jackson Hole and the Tetons this past winter (2016-17), and therefore not all roads will be sufficiently plowed and open until mid-May.

 Another wonderful thing to do this time of year is going on a wildlife tour with one of Jackson Hole’s experienced outfitters.
 As mentioned above, you will spot quite a number of animals and birds as they welcome the spring, too.